d-oliveros/nest/README.md

 };
 ```

-You can place this new route on the `/routes` folder, and test the route by running `make test`.
+You can place this new route on the `/routes` folder, and test the route by running `npm test`.

-You can start some initial routes from a script file by doing `someRoute.start(queryParameter)`.
-You can place those on `/scripts` for now.
+You can create a domain initialization script file and put those on `/scripts`.
+To run a domain init script, just do `nest scrape [domain]` without a route name.
+Nest will look in the /scripts directory for an init script that matches the domain name.

 The most basic and direct example is found on `scripts/imdb.js`.
 It is able to scrape all IMDB movies (at least the most popular 100k) in one night.

 You can also do a script to create a bunch of operations, and let the engine scrape it all.
 See `scripts/github.js`.

+## Modules

+A module is a middleware function that gets executed after scraping and sanitizing a web page.
+Right now, there's only one module `human` that adds metadata for items that have the "type" property set to "user".
+The properties it adds are:

+- `nameIsHuman`: Flag to determine if a name is a real human name

+## Engine

+Normally, a scraping op will spawn a bunch of other scraping operations.
+That's when the engine comes in handy.
+By default, the engine will create x amount of workers, where x is the amount of CPU cores you have.
+Each worker will query for an operation, sorted by priority, run that operation (and spawn a bunch of other operations), and query for another operation again.

+Only 1 worker will be querying for an operation at a given time.
+That is to avoid having multiple workers working on the same op.
+If there are no unfinished operations, the worker will keep on querying for new ops every 600ms.

+The `Worker` class is a sub-class of the Agent class.
+The Agent class is extending EventEmitter.
+The Agent class has the ability to add external EventEmitters and emit events to them, and can also spawn phantomJS processes and open URLs and do a bunch of cool stuff.

+## How does it work?

+Try running `DEBUG=* nest work` and looking at the console messages.
+You can also look into the tests in each module to see what everything is doing.

-## Adding your own environment (database)
+## Adding your own environment (database, cloud environment, etc)

-Copy config/environments/default.js to /config/environments/local.js, /config/environments/production.js, /config/environments/test.js etc, and set up the database host and credentials.
+Copy config/environments/default.js to /config/environments/local.js, /config/environments/test.js, /config/environments/production.js etc, and set up the database host and credentials.

 If you don't do this, the default environment is used.
 This environment is using the database "nest" on localhost, default port.